armory/docs/content/en/borealis/Reference/ref-deployment-file.md

 ### `strategies.<strategyName>`

 The name you assign to the strategy.
-Use this name for `targets.<environmentName>.strategy`.
+Use this name for `targets.<name>.strategy`.

 For example, this snippet names the strategy `canary-wait-til-approved`: